joshbeard/finger2020/README.md

 ## About

 This finger service uses files to load contact information, and will not extract any sensitive information directly from the host system.
 So relax!
-Only one user profile is supported (hence, "single-user").
 It's intended to be used by a sysop to broadcast server news and/or personal contact information over the internet.

 ## Operation